hypercube-software/Audio-Gears/README.md

 Welcome to Audio Gears !

-This little site provides insights about various audio equipment I had the pleasure to dismount.
+This little site provides insights about various audio units I had the pleasure to dismount.